 The marshmallow was easy enough to make, aside from a bit of heavy-handedness of the part of Ruby and I. I didn’t observe Ruby adding the gelatine, and I think she might have added heaped rather than level tablespoons.
 I had my own turn doing this when adding the food colouring.
 The result?
-Our marshmallow was more of a blood red than a pink, and a lot firmer than a typical marshmallow.
+Our marshmallow was more of a blood-red than pink, and a lot firmer than a typical marshmallow.
 Whoops!
-Oh well….
-We placed the marshmallow into the fridge to set, and called it a night.
+Oh well… We placed the marshmallow into the fridge to set and called it a night.

 I’m interested to hear what you think of it.
-Do you enjoy this old-school recipe, or are you more of a modern day Rocky Road fan?
+Do you enjoy this old-school recipe, or are you more of a modern-day Rocky Road fan?
 Regardless, it’s always fun to try out recipes for the first time and learn a few lessons.
-I hope you enjoy!
+I hope you enjoy it!